oncody/civ-board-game-2010/README.md

     * Move any other friendly figures in this square to a legal adjacent square
     * Adopt a new social policy

-2. Place any great person tiles currently in reserve on your civilization sheet in the outskirts of one of your cities
+2. Play a great person tile from your reserve

 3. Change government
     * Change to a government you unlocked last turn